 Cameron, TX 76520

-Like many quaint Texas towns, Cameron - named for Texas Revolutionary figure Capt.
-Ewen Cameron - was settled by a diverse group of pioneers and its future secured by the arrival of the railroad.
+Like many quaint and small rural Texas towns, Cameron - named for Texas Revolutionary figure Capt.
+Ewen Cameron - was settled by a diverse group of pioneers and had its future secured by the arrival of the railroad.
 The impact of Cameron’s earliest settlers can still be seen all over town.
-Although “Dutch Town” no longer bustles with German and Czech shops and shoppers, you can still hear those languages spoken by a few modern-day residents.
-Not only that, but Cameron has a large number of historic sites and buildings, from the Milam County Courthouse & Cameron City Hall to the Milam County Museum, housed inside the old jail built in 1895.
-Murals painted on several downtown buildings also tell the story of Cameron’s 19th-century roots.
+Although “Dutch Towne” no longer bustles with German and Czech shops and shoppers, you can still hear those languages spoken by a few modern-day residents.
+Cameron has a large number of historic sites and buildings, such as the Milam County Courthouse, the Milam County Historical Museum, Old Town Cameron & Railroad Miniature Museum, and historic jail built in 1895.
+The City Hall & Ideal Poultry occupy historic buildings with storefront designed by Mesker in the 1800’s, which can be viewed as you stroll the streets of downtown.
+Murals painted on several downtown buildings tell the story of Cameron’s 19th-century roots.

-Whether you pack up and move here or just fly in for lunch at DutchTowne Deli, Cameron wants to be your hometown.
-Visit today and see for yourself that there’s no place like home.
+Whether you pack up and move here or just stop in for the day, Cameron wants to be your hometown.
+Visit today and see for yourself that there’s no place like home!

 Cameron, TX 76520